natnew/natnew.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Director of Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: University of Cambridge
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include distributed robotics, mobile computing, NLP, and programmable matter.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.